timpyrkov/pynhanes/README.md

 For Ubuntu use `apt install wget` and `apt install unzip`.

 2) Make sure you have `1Gb` free space on disk for downloading data from NHANES website.\
-Optionally, make sure you have additional `30Gb` free space on disk if you plan to dawnload and parse NHANES accelerometry data.
+Optionally, make sure you have additional `30Gb` free space on disk if you plan to download and parse NHANES accelerometry data.

 3) Download template scripts and subfolders from this github repository (35Kb).
 Unzip to make a working folder for downloading and parsing raw data from NHANES website (You can use another name instead of `workfolder` if you wish).
 ```